Should I Have My Water Heater Flushed?

 Sierra Air Yearly Maintenance Plan

-Our team at Sierra Air Conditioning & Heating offers a special yearly maintenance plan, called the SAM (Sierra Annual Maintenance) membership.
+Our team at Sierra Air Conditioning & Plumbing offers a special yearly maintenance plan, called the SAM (Sierra Annual Maintenance) membership.
 As a SAM member, you’ll receive reminders and be contacted when you need to schedule your heating or cooling maintenance check-up.
 Life can be chaotic and busy, so don’t worry about having to remember, we’ll do it for you!
 As a member, you can pay in advance for a year or schedule monthly payments.
 Whichever works best for you!

 As a SAM Member, you’ll get these amazing benefits: